A Review of

 Sparrow’s Prayer is a lovely start to an open-minded approach to prayer.
 The text is well-written and the illustrations give me joy.
 Children younger than age 5 will be engaged in this beautiful work because of its delightful illustrations.
 One step for a slightly older audience, would be to include the world religions along with their variations of prayer practices.

 Additionally, just as important as reading to the child, this book invites us to listen to our children.
-The author’s note and her questions for discussion with a child are also valuable.
+The author’s note and his questions for discussion with a child are also valuable.
 We need to find entry points to open-hearted discussion with children about faith, and this book is one.
 Let us pray.

 Karen Altergott Roberts